UWOrbital/OBC-firmware/README.md

 @dataclass
 class PointTwoDimension:
 	"""
-	@brief Class for storing a 2D point
+	Class for storing a 2D point

-	@attribute x (int) - x coordinate of the point
+	:attribute x (int): x coordinate of the point
-	@attribute y (int) - y coordinate of the point
+	:attribute y (int): y coordinate of the point
 	"""

 	x: int